dhis2/design-system/organisms/data-table.md

 ##### How are expandable rows used?

-The user can expand a row by clicking on the arrow in the left most area of the row.
+The user can expand a row by clicking on the arrow in the left-most area of the row.
 Alternatively, the default click action on a row could be overridden to expand the row.

 ##### When to use expandable rows?

-Expandable rows are useful when there is a lot of useful information to display, more than would fit in a table row on a normal sized screen.
+Expandable rows are useful when there is a lot of useful information to display, more than would fit in a table row on a normal-sized screen.
 A row that can expand can show this useful information to a user without leaving the page, so this pattern works well for reference screens where a user might be checking many pieces of information.
 Expandable rows also work well for displaying information that cannot easily be shown inside a table row: paragraphs of text or videos, for example.

 ---